-A comprehensive network assessment, like those prescribed in the Skype Operations Framework will provide possible solutions to networking design challenges along with implementation details.
-Most network assessments will indicate network connectivity to Office 365 can be accommodated with minor configuration or design changes to the existing network and internet egress infrastructure.
+A comprehensive network assessment will provide possible solutions to networking design challenges along with implementation details.
+Some network assessments will show that optimal network connectivity to Office 365 can be accommodated with minor configuration or design changes to the existing network and internet egress infrastructure.

 Some assessments will indicate network connectivity to Office 365 will require additional investments in networking components.
-For example, investments in WAN bandwidth or optimized routing infrastructure to support internet connectivity to Office 365.
+For example, enterprise networks that span branch offices and multiple geographic regions may require investments in SD-WAN solutions or optimized routing infrastructure to support internet connectivity to Office 365.
 Occasionally an assessment will indicate network connectivity to Office 365 is influenced by regulation or performance requirements for scenarios such as Skype for Business Online media quality.
 These additional requirements may lead to investments in internet connectivity infrastructure, routing optimization, and specialized direct connectivity.